ironfist66/Powershell-Handbrake-Automater/README.md

 This script is to automate re-encoding downloads before sending to sonarr for import.

 To use this script, first run Setup.ps1 from an elevated powershell session.
-You may need to use 'Set-ExecutionPolicy Unrestricted' before windows will allow the script to be run.
-Alternatively, you can open the script using a .bat file and using the -ExecutionPolicy Bypass parameter.
-(an example is in this repo)

-The Setup.ps1 will create a new registry key with 2 DWords inside that the script uses to check if it is being run or not.
+The Setup.ps1 will create a new registry key with 2 DWords inside that the script uses to check if it is being run or not, and sets the permissions to Builin\Users - Full Control

 Open the Encode-Delete-Github.ps1 and change the details at the top to your own,